grapa-dev/grapa/docs/obj/grep.md

 // Result: [{"match":"John Doe (30)","first":"John","last":"Doe","age":"30","offset":0,"line":1}]
 ```

-**Note**: While raw strings suppress most escape sequences, hex escapes (`\x`) and Unicode escapes (`\u`) are still processed.
-If you need literal backslashes before these sequences, you may need to use regular string literals with proper escaping.
+**Note**: Raw strings suppress all escape sequences except for escaping the quote character used to enclose the string.
+This means `\x45` becomes the literal string `"\x45"` rather than the character `"E"`.
+If you need hex or Unicode escapes to be processed, use regular string literals.

 ### Named Groups